-Ohio residents in a degree/nurse diploma program with an Expected Family Contribution of 2190 or less and a maximum household income of $75,000 are eligible.
+Ohio residents in a degree/nurse diploma program with a FASFA Expected Family Contribution (EFC) number of 2190 or less and a maximum household income of $75,000 are eligible.
 Students are limited to 10 semesters or 15 quarters of state, need-based grant aid.
 The FAFSA serves as the application for this grant.

 - top -

 The GSC Scholarship Application Form is required of any student who wishes to be considered for internal scholarships.
-The form can be found on the college web site in My GSC.
+The form can be found on the College web site in My GSC.
 Students entering the College in August (fall semester) should submit the form by June; December is the deadline for January (spring semester) entry students.
-There are a number of scholarships available -- the descriptions and requirements are available in the College Catalog.
+There are many scholarships available; the descriptions and requirements are available in the College Catalog.